ISBE-TUe/b4b-portable-mpc/readme.md

 # Folder structure

+## `config`
+Contains the generated configuration files.

 ## `OpenAPI`
 Contains the OpenAPI specification of each modular service in the MPC System.

+## `shacl`
+Contains the semantic graphs of the virtual building that was used for testing semantic-driven portability service.

+## `sparql`
+Contains the sparql queries used to query the metadata schemes and semantic building graphs.

 ## `ttl/metadata_schemes/new_schemes`
 Contains the reused and proposed schemas for, MPC (mpc_schema.ttl), Forecasting Algorithm (forecast_schema.ttl), and Smart Building Algorithm Schema (sba-schema.ttl).